 A lot of people who reach my site have been searching for “hidden gem” restaurants or bars in Rome.
 So, gradually to meet this demand, I am going to start compiling lists of my favourite places, as suggestions.

-Eventually I will get around to different types of restaurants and pizzerias, once I’ve found them or been back to them all and taken a few photos.
-But what better place to start than wine bars… or enoteche.
+What better place to start than wine bars… or enoteche.
 The city is full of them!
 They are great for spending a relaxing evening catching up with friends with a vino and some delicious snacks.

 Here are the ones I like the most: